Uncertainty-Aware Guidance for Target Tracking subject to Intermittent Measurements using Motion Model Learning: ACKNOWLEDGMENT

 \section{ACKNOWLEDGMENT}

 This work was supported by the Task Order Contract with the Air Force Research Laboratory, Munitions Directorate at Eglin AFB, AFOSR under Award FA8651-22-F-1052 and FA8651-23-1-0003.
-The authors would like to thank Jared Paquet for assisting in running the hardware experiments in the Autonomous Vehicle Lab (AVL) at the UF REEF.
+The authors would like to thank Jared Paquet for assisting in running the hardware experiments in the Autonomous Vehicle Lab (AVL) at the UF REEF and also Aditya Penurmati for providing the Kalman Filter baseline and running experiments at the APRILab at UF.